IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   - Unfortunately, the above will not report any star with two or more addresses, even if one of those addresses is 123 Maple St., Malibu because the left sides of the eq operator are not single items, and therefore the comparison fails.

 Chapter 12.2.6 Elimination of Duplicates
   - Strictly speaking, distinct-values applies to primitive types.
-It will strip the tags from an element that is a tagged text-string, but it won’t put them back.
+It will strip the tags from an element that is a tagged text-string, but it won't put them back.
   - The input to distinct-values can be a list of elements and the result a list of strings.

 Chapter 12.2.7 Quantification in XQuery